 The number one way to save time and make your college learning experience as easy as possible is to *drumroll please*….go to class.

 I know, I know.
-That sounds like such a no brainer but it’s easy to be seduced by the flexibility of college and course notes that are kept online.
+When it comes to college survival tips, that sounds like an obvious no brainer.
+But trust me, it’s easy to be seduced by the flexibility of college and course notes that are kept online.
 In the end, though, you’ll find that by going to class you truly have an edge when it comes to exams because you will know exactly what your instructor is looking for…because he or she told you, in person.

 Even if you’re exhausted and didn’t do the reading…GO TO CLASS!
 Even if it’s cold and snowing…GO TO CLASS!
 Even if you’re hungover (it happens)…GO TO CLASS!